- Bulk Pricing:

-This type of fern is perfect for a hardy zone between five and eight, making it possible for it to grow in all kinds of environments and climates.
+Wood Fern is perfect for a hardy zone between five and eight, making it possible for it to grow in all kinds of environments and climates.

-When mature the wood fern can be as big as two feet wide and tall, so it requires plenty of growing space when planted.
+The soil that it is planted it needs to be light, loamy, and well-drained, so be sure to avoid compact and hard soil areas.
+As this is a forest plant, well-shaded environments are necessary for the wood fern to survive, and full sun areas need avoided.
+When mature, the wood fern can be as big as two feet wide and tall, so it requires plenty of growing space when planted.
 Ferns are perennial, meaning they grow year to year, and take several years to mature, so if you want your landscaping to appear mature, purchase a larger plant for your garden bed.
 A well-tended bed, rich in organic material, and where the fern can grow indefinitely is the best choice for this plant.